If you are looking for a more cost-effective mic that is just as efficient as its more expensive peers, the Samson C01 Review 2023 may be for you.

 Place the microphone in a position where it faces the sound source.
-The included USB cable can be connected to the microphone via a USB port on your computer.
+You can connect the microphone to your computer using the USB wire that comes with it.
 Connect headphones to the USB port on your computer if you’re using them.

 Is the Samson c01 in need of phantom power?